Eye Twitching or Blepharospasm

 Medication may help, depending on the situation.
 When medication is prescribed it is usually to relax muscles; some medications work better than others.
 Medications that may be prescribed include Valium, Cogentin, Parlodel, Symmetrel, Lioresal, Tegretol, Artane or Klonapin.

-Botox injections can sometimes help.
-Surgery is a last resort, and should be considered only for the most severe cases—i.e., those that hamper vision—or for patients who do not respond to medications and non-surgical methods of treatment
+Neuromodulator injections can sometimes help.
+Surgery is a last resort, and should be considered only for the most severe cases—i.e., those that hamper vision—or for patients who do not respond to medications and non-surgical methods of treatment.
+This is due to a fairly high rate of complications involving damage to the nerves that control eyelid movement when surgery is performed.

 The chart below lists nutritional supplements that may benefit someone who is suffering from constant or recurrent eye twitches.
 Please consult with your eye care professional before trying any of the following: